Tutorial: Anomaly Detection

 - Do simple event filtering

-- Produce the result to a topic
+- Produce results to a Kafka topic

 Outline of the Problem